berkmancenter/nymspace_server/README.md

 1. Pull the latest code from Github (currently the dev branch)
 2. Configure .env and install dependencies
-3. Run `npm run start` to serve the API with [PM2](https://pm2.keymetrics.io/docs/usage/process-management/)
+3. Run `yarn run start` to serve the API with [PM2](https://pm2.keymetrics.io/docs/usage/process-management/)